 WHAT IS THE DESC INITIATIVE?

-Established in 2012, the Document Examination Support Center (DESC) is coordinated by IOM’s Regional Office for Asia and the Pacific in Bangkok, with the financial support from the Government of Canada and in close coordination with document examination experts of immigration authorities in Asia and the Pacific.
+Established in 2012, the Document Examination Support Center (DESC) is coordinated by IOM’s Regional Office for Asia and the Pacific in Bangkok and in close coordination with document examination experts of immigration authorities in Asia and the Pacific.
 To learn more, download the DESC Factsheet.

 OUR VISION